 How it's done

-The partial inground pool removal process involves 3" deep holes being drilled at the bottom of your pool so it will not collect water in the future.
+The partial inground pool removal process, or a pool fill-in, involves 3" deep holes being drilled at the bottom of your pool so it will not collect water in the future.
 The holes enable it to drain properly.
 Then, the sides of the pool are broken down at least 18" from the top, and the broken concrete is gathered in the bottom of the pool.
 The pool is backfilled and compacted.

 Getting the backfill and compaction process right is important so that you don't end up with a big sinkhole in the middle of your backyard.
 Depending on your city requirements, the skills of your pool removal contractor, and your budget constraints, the backfill process can be done with or without the oversight of an Engineer.
 If employed for supervision on your pool backfill, the Engineer will guide the process and perform density testing on your soil.
 The Engineer will submit a letter to your city's appropriate office once the job has been completed.